Shader modules

 We’ll now call this function from createGraphicsPipeline

-to load the bytecode of the two shaders:
+to load the bytecode

 void createGraphicsPipeline() {

-auto vertShaderCode = readFile("shaders/vert.spv");
+auto shaderCode = readFile("shaders/slang.spv");

 }

 Make sure that the shaders are loaded correctly by printing the size of the buffers and checking if they match the actual file size in bytes.
-Note that the code doesn’t need to be null terminated since it’s binary code and we will later be explicit about its size.
+Note that the code doesn’t need to be null terminated since it’s binary code, and we will later be explicit about its size.

 Creating shader modules

-Before we can pass the code to the pipeline, we have to wrap it in a VkShaderModule
+Before we can pass the code to the pipeline, we have to wrap it in a

+object.
 Let’s create a helper function createShaderModule

-to do that.
+do that.

-VkShaderModule createShaderModule(const std::vector<char>& code) {
+[[nodiscard]] vk::raii::ShaderModule createShaderModule(const std::vector<char>& code) const {

 }

-The function will take a buffer with the bytecode as parameter and create a VkShaderModule
+The function will take a buffer with the bytecode as parameter and create a

 from it.

-Creating a shader module is simple, we only need to specify a pointer to the buffer with the bytecode and the length of it.
+Creating a shader module is straightforward, we only need to specify a pointer to the

-The one catch is that the size of the bytecode is specified in bytes, but the bytecode pointer is a uint32_t
+bytecode is specified in bytes, but the bytecode pointer is a uint32_t

-pointer rather than a char
+rather than a char

-When you perform a cast like this, you also need to ensure that the data satisfies the alignment requirements of uint32_t
+need to ensure that the data satisfies the alignment requirements of uint32_t

 .